HL7/fhir-sdoh-clinicalcare/input/pagecontent/survey_instrument_support.md

 ### Mapping QuestionnaireResponses to FHIR Resources

 There are a variety of strategies for converting QuestionnaireResponse data into other FHIR resources.
-This IG has adopted the map based approach using the FHIR StructureMap described in section 7.3.
+This IG has adopted the map-based approach using the FHIR StructureMap described in section 7.3.
 This approach is selected because it supports complex transformation of data and allows the conversion process between data and Questionnaire to be maintained independently.
 The StructureMap-based extraction mechanism (considerations, error handling and other details) is documented in the [HL7 Structured Data Capture IG].

 The StructureMap resource examples in this IG are generated using the [FHIR Mapping Language].
 This language is then used to generate the StructureMap instances.
 Authoring the maps in a textual language is much simpler than attempting to craft the XML or JSON StructureMap instances directly.
 The mapping language also works regardless of the syntax used for the QuestionnaireResponse.
 I.e. it works the same for JSON, XML and RDF instances.